 Where To Buy: Local cafeteria, restaurants, beer halls, and bars.

 If you are a huge fan of coffee drinks with alcohol, the Carajillo is a must-try cocktail.

-Other Amazing Mexican Drinks That You Should Not Miss
+Other Mexican Drinks

 In reality, Agua de Jamaica is the most famous variation of Agua Fresca, which I already introduced above.
 However, as this is a classic tea in Mexico, I think it deserves its own part to provide you with more insights about this healthy drink.

 So what is the hibiscus flower – the main ingredient of this beverage?
 Hibiscus (or roselle, Hibiscus sabdariffa) is a perfect component to make many quality herbal teas or supplements.
 This is a type of flower that people have used for medicinal purposes for decades.

 In the Agua de Jamaica recipe, Mexicans use dried flowers infused in hot water to create it.
 And as the flowers contain many nutrients, this drink is an ultimate choice to improve your blood pressure or decrease fat or sugar in the blood.
 It also reduces inflammation.
 Very healthy, isn’t it?

 Besides Mexico, many other countries really love this tea, like Africa (which is believed to be the root of this nutritious drink), Central America, Europe, Southeast Asia, etc. You can drink it hot or cold; they are totally fine in either way.